 Thirty thousand people sat in Houston’s Astrodome on September 20, 1973, and watched Billie Jean King run Bobby Riggs ragged for three sets; 90 million more watched it on TV worldwide.
 No tennis match before or since has been seen by so many.
-Four decades later, it’s safe to say that no tennis match has been talked about as much, either.
+Nearly five decades later, it’s safe to say that no tennis match has been talked about as much, either.

-As recently as last fall, there were still “new” reports emerging that Riggs had thrown the whole thing, an accusation that was made the night of the match, and many nights since.
+Over the past few years, there were still “new” reports emerging that Riggs had thrown the whole thing, an accusation that was made the night of the match, and many nights since.
 While the Battle of the Sexes was 1970s camp at its highest, something about it continues to resonate today.
 For many, it still seems impossible to believe that a woman could legitimately beat a man in tennis.
 Maybe that’s why King herself hasn't stopped reminding people that it really did happen way back when, just the way we remember.

 Is there, after all this time, a new way to talk about tennis’ greatest, and at the same time most tongue-in-cheek, contribution to American culture?
 One aspect of the contest that is rarely pointed out is how similar King and Riggs were; they were less mortal enemies than they were feuding members of the same family, and their clash was as much about generations as it was genders.

 King and Riggs both grew up middle class in Southern California; he was the son of a minister in Los Angeles, she the daughter of a fireman in Long Beach, and their families were churchgoing and tightly-knit.
 Neither had classic tennis builds; she’s 5’5”, and he was just a little taller at 5’7”.
-But this talkative twosome made up for that lack of height with their minds and their moxy.
+But this talkative twosome made up for that lack of height with their minds and their moxie.
 King and Riggs were two of the best and most pugnacious competitors in tennis history.

 Just as important, both were motivated by the same man: Perry T. Jones, the czar of Southern California tennis, who ran his fiefdom from an office at the Los Angeles Tennis Club.
 Jones liked his players long, lean, well-dressed, and well-mannered—Ellsworth Vines and Jack Kramer, each of whom trained at his club, were the exemplars of the California "big game."
 King and Riggs measured up to Jones’ standard in none of those categories, and he let them know it.
 Their reactions to him, while they came two decades apart, were remarkably similar.